-Half a teaspoon of mixed mustard, The yolks of two eggs, Some grated breadcrumbs
+Half a teaspoon of mixed mustard, The yolks of two eggs, Some grated breadcrumbs.

-- After the ham has been well boiled and skinned, before allowing it to get cold, mix the mustard with the yolks of the eggs and spread nicely over the ham
+After the ham has been well boiled and skinned, before allowing it to get cold, mix the mustard with the yolks of the eggs and spread nicely over the ham, then sprinkle the breadcrumbs over, put it in the oven and bake half an hour.

-- Sprinkle the breadcrumbs over

-- Put it in the oven and bake half an hour.